The NSW Government is upgrading South Mosman Wharf as part of the Transport Access Program.

 - the Musgrave Street cul-de-sac would be temporarily closed to buses only

 - there would be some truck movements on Musgrave Street.

-We would notify the community before starting work.
+We will notify the community of any impacts before starting work.

 South Mosman Wharf would be closed for up to six months to allow for the safe construction of the new wharf.

 Customers would be encouraged to plan their trip by visiting transportnsw.info or call Transport Info on 131 500 before starting their journey.

 Our standard work hours would be between 7am and 6pm Monday to Friday and between 8am and 1pm on Saturdays.
 Some of the work during these times would be noisy.
 No work is planned for Sundays or public holidays.

 Some out of hours work may be carried out for work that requires calm water conditions.
 We would notify impacted residents before carrying out any out of hours work.